JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_1.md

 	display_errors = On

 Now with all that done, restart MAMP so the PHP ini configuration file is properly reloaded with the new settings.
 Remember, PHP is a module in Apache.
-So when you restart MAMP, you are restarting Apache & thuse forcing the PHP ini configuration file to be reloaded.
+So when you restart MAMP, you are restarting Apache & thus forcing the PHP ini configuration file to be reloaded.

+### Conclusion.

 All of those settings basically make your life easier as a developer.
 But they don’t really show up as anything fancy in the web browser.
 So with that said, might as well start the life of your newly setup MAMP environment with a simple “Hello world!” program.
 Just create a basic `index.php` file like so: